Pancreas: Blood glucose regulation

 Delta cells in the islet also secrete somatostatin which decreases the release of insulin and glucagon.

 Glucagon acts to increase glucose levels by promoting the creation of glucose and the breakdown of glycogen to glucose in the liver.
-It also decreases the uptake of glucose in fat and muscle.
+It also decreases glucose uptake in fat and muscle.
 Glucagon release is stimulated by low blood glucose or insulin levels, and during exercise.

-Insulin acts to decrease blood glucose levels by facilitating uptake by cells (particularly skeletal muscle), and promoting its use in the creation of proteins, fats and carbohydrates.
+Insulin acts to decrease blood glucose levels by facilitating uptake by cells (particularly skeletal muscle), and promoting its use in the creation of proteins, fats, and carbohydrates.
 Insulin is initially created as a precursor form called preproinsulin.
-This is converted to proinsulin and cleaved by C-peptide to insulin which is then stored in granules in beta cells.
+This is converted to proinsulin and cleaved by C-peptide to insulin, which is then stored in granules in beta cells.
 Glucose is taken into the beta cells and degraded.
-The end effect of this is to cause depolarisation of the cell membrane which stimulates the release of the insulin.
+The end effect of this is to cause depolarisation of the cell membrane, which stimulates the release of insulin.

-The main factor influencing the secretion of insulin and glucagon are the levels of glucose in blood plasma.
+The main factor influencing the secretion of insulin and glucagon is the levels of glucose in blood plasma.
 Low blood sugar stimulates glucagon release, and high blood sugar stimulates insulin release.
 Other factors also influence the secretion of these hormones.
-Some amino acids, that are byproducts of the digestion of protein, stimulate insulin and glucagon release.
+Some amino acids, which are byproducts of the digestion of protein, stimulate insulin and glucagon release.
 Somatostatin acts as an inhibitor of both insulin and glucagon.
 The autonomic nervous system also plays a role.
 Activation of Beta-2 receptors of the sympathetic nervous system by catecholamines secreted from sympathetic nerves stimulates secretion of insulin and glucagon, whereas activation of Alpha-1 receptors inhibits secretion.
 M3 receptors of the parasympathetic nervous system act when stimulated by the right vagus nerve to stimulate release of insulin from beta cells.

 Digestion

 The pancreas has a role in digestion, highlighted here.
 Ducts in the pancreas (green) conduct digestive enzymes into the duodenum.
-This image also shows a pancreatic islet, part of the endocrine pancreas, which contains cells responsible for secretion of insulin and glucagon.
+This image also shows a pancreatic islet, part of the endocrine pancreas, which contains cells responsible for the secretion of insulin and glucagon.

 The pancreas plays a vital role in the digestive system.
 It does this by secreting pancreatic juice, a fluid that contains digestive enzymes, into the duodenum, the first part of the small intestine that receives food from the stomach.
 These enzymes help to break down carbohydrates, proteins and lipids (fats).
 This is the exocrine role of the pancreas.
-The cells responsible for this are centroacinar cells arranged in clusters called acini.
+The cells responsible for this are acinar cells arranged in clusters called acini.
 Secretions into the middle of the acinus accumulate in intralobular ducts, which drain to the main pancreatic duct, which drains directly into the duodenum.
 About 1.5–3 liters of fluid are secreted in this manner every day.

 The cells in each acinus are filled with granules containing the digestive enzymes.
 These are secreted in an inactive form termed zymogens or proenzymes.
 When released into the duodenum, they are activated by the enzyme enterokinase present in the lining of the duodenum.
 The proenzymes are cleaved, creating a cascade of activating enzymes.